Haixing-Hu/vue3-class-component-demo-webpack/README.md

 This is a demo project of [vue3-class-component], using [vue-cli] with [webpack] template.

-The following steps show how to create this project.
+The following steps will guide you through the project creation process.

 1. Create a Vue3 project using [vue-cli] with [webpack] template.
     ```shell